HIV and Opportunistic Infections, Coinfections, and Conditions

 What is the treatment for TB?

 TB medicines are used to prevent latent TB infection from advancing to TB disease and to treat TB disease.
-The choice of TB medicines and the length of treatment depend on whether a person has latent TB infection or TB disease.
+The choice of TB medicines and the length of treatment depend on whether a person has latent TB infection or TB disease and whether they have drug-resistant TB.

 People with HIV/TB coinfection should be treated for both HIV and TB; however, when to start treatment and what medicines to take depends on a person’s individual circumstances.
 Taking certain HIV and TB medicines at the same time can increase the risk of drug-drug interactions and side effects.
 People being treated for HIV/TB coinfection are carefully monitored by their health care providers.